 The following are general precautions for cleaning staff:

 - Cleaning staff should not touch their face while cleaning and until they can wash their hands.

 - Cleaning staff should wear uniforms (or designated work clothes) and disposable gloves when cleaning and handling trash.
 Cleaning staff should change clothes at the end of a shift.
 It may be helpful for them to keep a change of clothes at work.

-- Clothing worn while cleaning should be placed in a plastic bag until they can be laundered.
-Laundering should be done as soon as possible and can be done safely at home.
+- Clothing worn while cleaning should be placed in a plastic bag until it can be laundered.
+Laundering should be done as soon as possible, and can be done safely at home.

 - Staff who are responsible for cleaning and disinfecting should be trained to use disinfectants safely and effectively and to safely clean up potentially infectious materials and body fluids – blood, vomit, feces, and urine.

 - All cleaning staff should be trained on the hazards of the cleaning chemicals used in the workplace, in accordance with OSHA: Hazard Communication Standard.

 - Comply with OSHA: Standard on Bloodborne Pathogens, including proper disposal of regulated waste, and OSHA: Standard on Personal Protective Equipment.